The Shipping Law Review: Ship Finance

 i Commercial terms

-The commercial terms in a loan agreement include the tenor of the loan (i.e., the term of the repayment of the loan) and, closely related to the tenor, the repayment schedule of the loan (including the distribution of the repayments – for example, whether the loan is amortised and the size of any balloon repayment at the end of the term of the loan).
+The commercial terms in a loan agreement include the tenor of the loan (i.e., the term of repayment) and, closely related to the tenor, the repayment schedule of the loan (including the distribution of the repayments – for example, whether the loan is amortised and the size of any balloon repayment at the end of the term of the loan).

 ii Key operative provisions

-Many of the operative provisions in a shipping loan agreement are general in nature and would be recognisable to generalist finance practitioners, while others are very specific to shipping loans and, in some cases, specific subsectors of the shipping industry.
+Many of the operative provisions in a shipping loan agreement are general in nature and would be recognisable to general finance practitioners, whereas others are very specific to shipping loans and, in some cases, specific subsectors of the shipping industry.

 - representations on and warranties of the borrower's condition and that of any other obligor, and its respective assets and businesses at the time the loan agreement is signed and, in respect of some representations and warranties, other agreed points during the tenor of the loan (often at each drawdown and at the beginning of each interest period);